Tinubu Gave Alms, Not Bribe In Viral Video, APC Campaign Clarifies

 Noting that she did not share the video clip in error, Musawa explained that she shared the video to tell a compassionate and compelling story of leadership as depicted by Tinubu and Shettima.

-She regretted that the opposition has refused to engage in issue-based campaign and are now grasping at straws by adopting extreme methods to stay relevant.
+She regretted that the opposition has refused to engage in issue-based campaigns and are now grasping at straws by adopting extreme methods to stay relevant.

 The deputy spokesperson said, “I posted the video, not out of mistake, but with the intention of telling the compassionate story of the empathetic leadership that Asiwaju Bola Ahmed Tinubu, supported by Alhaji Kashim Shetima will surely give to Nigeria after they emerge victorious in the upcoming election, by the grace of The Almighty.